I-Am-Jakoby/I-Am-Jakoby/README.md

   </a>

 </p>

-<h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science and Electrical Engineering
+<h2 align="center">💀 About Me 💀</h2>

-- 💼 &nbsp; Working as a Machinist.
+- 💥 &nbsp; I am a Hacker, an Artist, and a Veteran.
-- 🌱 &nbsp; Learning more about Network Engineering, Network Security, and Ethical Hacking.
-- ✍️ &nbsp; Pursuing Networking and Ethical Hacking Certifications.
+- 😈 &nbsp; I like making computers do things they shouldn't
+- 🏆 &nbsp; I am currently the #1 most published hacker on Hak5
+- 🔓 &nbsp; Unlocking doors no one even knows about is what fuels me
+- 🌐 &nbsp; The internet is my playground
+- 💻 &nbsp; My second computer is your computer

 <h2 align="center">👨‍💻 Favorite Tech 👨‍💻</h2>